jholmes16/jholmes16/README.md

 I am a fullstack software/technical engineer.

 - 🔭 I’m currently working on multiple frontend and backend projects using the MERN stack, Nextjs, and MySQL.
-- 🌱 I’m currently learning Nextjs and React Native design patterns indepth.
+- 🌱 I am always trying to learn and stay current on the best practices of software development.

 ## Connect with me